-367 The term 'pro-Government armed group' refers to an organized armed non-State actor engaged in conflict and distinct from Government forces, rebels and criminal groups.
+371 The term 'pro-Government armed group' refers to an organized armed non-State actor engaged in conflict and distinct from Government forces, rebels and criminal groups.
 Pro-Government armed groups do not include the Afghan Local Police, which fall under the command and control of the Ministry of Interior.
 These armed groups have no legal basis under the laws of Afghanistan.
 Armed groups have the potential to employ arms in the use of force to achieve political, ideological or economic objectives; are not within the formal military structures of States, State-alliances or intergovernmental organizations; and are not under the control of the State(s) in which they operate.
 In some cases, armed groups receive direct/indirect support of the host Government or other States.
 This definition includes, but is not limited to, the following groups: national uprising movements, local militias (ethnically, clan or otherwise based), and civil defence forces and paramilitary groups (when such groups are clearly not under State control).

-368 In 2015, UNAMA documented 130 civilian casualties 48 deaths and 82 injured) from the activities of pro-Government armed groups.
+372 In 2015, UNAMA documented 130 civilian casualties 48 deaths and 82 injured) from the activities of pro-Government armed groups.

-369 In 2016, UNAMA documented 67 incidents attributed to pro-Government armed groups in the northern region - with 40 incidents in Faryab province, five incidents in Jawzjan province, four incidents in Samangan province, four incidents in Balkh province and two incidents in Sari-Pul province.
+373 In 2016, UNAMA documented 67 incidents attributed to pro-Government armed groups in the northern region - with 40 incidents in Faryab province, five incidents in Jawzjan province, four incidents in Samangan province, four incidents in Balkh province and two incidents in Sari-Pul province.
 For more information on the situation in Faryab province with respect to pro-Government armed groups, see UNAMA 2016 Mid-Year Report on Protection of Civilians in Armed Conflict, pp. 87, 88.

-Most civilian casualties caused by pro-Government armed groups occurred during ground engagements between pro-Government armed groups or between Anti-Government Elements and pro-Government groups during operations against Anti-Government Elements.
-In 2016, UNAMA documented 41 incidents of ground engagements involving pro-Government armed groups that resulted in 103 civilian casualties (18 deaths and 85 injured), a 27 per cent increase compared to the same period in 2015.370 Of these 41 incidents of ground engagement, 24 concerned ground engagements between pro-Government armed groups affiliated to rival political parties, resulting in 73 civilian casualties (14 deaths and 59 injured).
+resulted in 103 civilian casualties (18 deaths and 85 injured), a 27 per cent increase compared to the same period in 2015.
+374 Of these 41 incidents of ground engagement, 24 concerned ground engagements between pro-Government armed groups affiliated to rival political parties, resulting in 73 civilian casualties (14 deaths and 59 injured).
 The majority - 23 incidents - occurred in Faryab province.
 UNAMA received consistent reports that rival pro-Government groups frequently engaged in fighting in an attempt to enhance their political influence.
 Due to linkages with local powerbrokers, such groups escaped liability for any harm caused to civilians during these clashes.
 Provincial security officials repeatedly informed UNAMA that they lack the ability to control such groups and hold them accountable for such abuses.